node-llm/node-llm/docs/core_features/chat.md

 ## Raw Content Blocks (Advanced)

-For advanced use cases like **Anthropic Prompt Caching**, you can pass provider-specific content blocks directly. `node-llm` attempts to pass array content through to the provider.
+For advanced use cases like **Anthropic Prompt Caching**, you can pass provider-specific content blocks directly. `NodeLLM` attempts to pass array content through to the provider.

 ```ts
 // Example: Anthropic Prompt Caching